redbrick/sistem/README.md

 ---

 ## Notes ##
-* When running the files locally, run it using a web server or you will have problems with Same-origin policy (because apparently different files with file:/// are on different protocols or something like that...).
+* When running the files locally, run it using a web server or you will have problems with Same-origin policy.
-A simple solution is to run a simple Python webserver (which I used for development) inside your current work directory:
+A simple solution is to run a simple Python webserver inside your current work directory:
-> `python -m SimpleHTTPServer`
+> `python -m SimpleHTTPServer` or
+> `python3 -m http.server`

 * If you break it, its not my fault.
 It works on my machine